ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/network-traffic-apimanager.md

 ## Subscription notifications

 SMTP and/or a webhook URL can be set up to send subscription notifications on both subscribe and unsubscribe actions.
-You can find the configuration to set up the SMTP or webhook URL here [Deploy your agents](https://docs.axway.com/bundle/axway-open-docs/page/docs/central/connect-api-manager/deploy-your-agents/index.html)
+You can find the configuration to set up the SMTP or webhook URL at [Deploy your agents](https://docs.axway.com/bundle/axway-open-docs/page/docs/central/connect-api-manager/deploy-your-agents/index.html).

 ## Using proxies